supergravity/enochnotsocool.github.io/_posts/2015-09-07-Starting-Web.md

 {% endhighlight %}

 on posts easily and efficiently.
 Also for the framework of the website:

-* Direct access to any appearance changes to the website
+* Direct access to any appearance changes to the website.
+Preferably through text interface and not GUI.
 * Could be hosted offline for personal usage if desired.

 And finally, as an added option:

 * Command lined based editing and deploying

+Of course, all of this could be achieve by writing a fully-fledged dynamic website, but I'm not wanting to go though this sort of effort just to blog.
+Also I lack the resources to host a website publicly, so I began browsing around to find what will fit my need.

+## What I came across:
 The first two are satisfiable with git-flavoured markdown that is used to write readme files on [GitHub](https://github.com), also I have a rather pleasant experience of using markdown being much simple to use that raw HTML or latex for fast text editing.
 To began browsing for blogging solutions with markdown.
 A pondered a bit at the solutions such as Ghost, Dropplet and Logdown,